Using the Max Access Compliance Reports

 • Under “View By Issue,” clicking the article number will take you to the same training page.

 Once you’ve clicked on an article, you’ll be taken to the WCAG reference page.
 The reference page includes details about the guidelines broken down into the number, title, and descriptions of each criterion.
-The supplemental training includes tips for more complex guidelines, in addition to descriptive videos for each success criterion that help explain what it means, where it applies, and how to approach fixing various accessibility issues.
+The supplemental training includes tips for more complex guidelines, in addition to general links at the top of the page to useful material explaining what a specific guideline means, where it applies, and how to approach fixing various accessibility issues.

 Knowing how to interpret the Max Access compliance reports will help you identify and understand what components are affecting your website’s accessibility.
 If you need additional assistance or have further questions, please contact us